College of Education, Health and Human Development

 The Department of Education is composed of three units: Curriculum and Instruction, for the preparation of undergraduate and graduate teacher education majors who seek teaching careers in either elementary or secondary schools; Educational Leadership, offering graduate programs in K-12 administration; and Adult and Higher Education offering graduate programs for those seeking advanced study in adult education and higher education administration.

-The Department of Health and Human Development administers a variety of curricula that prepares students for various careers including child development, community health, dietetics, exercise science, hospitality management, human development and family science, kinesiology, nutrition science, and sustainable food and bioenergy systems.
-Teaching careers are offered in early childhood education P-3 (preschool to grade 3), family and consumer sciences 5-12, and health enhancement K-12 (health and physical education).
+The Department of Food Systems, Nutrition, and Kinesiology administers a variety of curricula that prepares students for various careers including dietetics, exercise science, hospitality management, kinesiology, nutrition science, and sustainable food and bioenergy systems.
+A degree in health enhancement K-12 (health and physical education) can lead to a teaching career in that area.
 A post-baccalaureate dietetics internship is also offered--the only internship program in the state of Montana.

 The college cooperates with other agencies in Montana in the improvement of educational programs and services through its After School Partnership, Child Development Center, Early Childhood Project, Field Placement and Licensure, Indian Education for All, Human Development Clinic, Montana Team Nutrition, and other public service centers and activities.